Louisiana State Income Tax - Tax Year 2013

 e-Filing: Submit Your Louisiana Tax Return Online

-You can save time and money by electronically filing your Louisiana income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Louisiana income tax directly with the .
 Benefits of e-Filing your Louisiana tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 To e-file your Louisiana and Federal income tax returns, you need a piece of tax software that is certified for eFile by the IRS.
 While most in-depth tax software charges a fee, there are several free options available through the states, and simple versions are also offered free of charge by most tax software companies.

 The two most popular tax software packages are H&R Block At Home, sold by the H&R Block tax preparation company, and TurboTax Federal & State, sold by the Intuit software company.
 Both companies produce multiple editions for simple to very complex tax returns, so be sure to carefully compare the features offered by each package.

 If your state tax witholdings are greater then the amount of income tax you owe the state of Louisiana, you will receive an income tax refund check from the government to make up the difference.

 It should take one to three weeks for your refund check to be processed after your income tax return is recieved.
 E-filing your return and filing early can help ensure your refund check gets sent as quickly as possible.

 Once you've filed your tax return, all you have to do is wait for your refund to arrive.
 If you want to check the status of your Louisiana tax refund, you can visit the Louisiana Income Tax Refund page.